The Dordogne and The Lot Valley

 Arrival day โ welcome to the tour!

-Our guides will set off from our base in Glossop on Thursday with all the bikes and stop a couple of times en route to Dover to pick up bikes.
+Our guides will set off from our base in Glossop on Thursday with all the bikes and stop a couple of times en route to the ferry to pick up bikes.

 A coach will depart from Bordeaux airport at 16:30 to arrive in Bergerac for 18:30 to allow time to settle in before the first evening meal.